 Corporate participation in developing a diverse workforce is on the rise.
 According to a recent survey from Deloitte Insights, the proportion of executives who cited inclusion as a top priority rose 32 percent from 2014 to 2017.
 38 percent of respondents also reported that a diverse workforce and inclusion efforts are driven by the CEO, increasing pressure on c-suite executives to pioneer efforts to increase diversity in the workplace.

 Diverse teams made up of different inherent and acquired attributes can result in a variety of methods to address a challenge and foster innovation and creativity.
-But employing a diverse workforce can also help a company to reach its goals in other important and unexpected ways, including performance, recruitment, and increased decision-making abilities.
+But diversity recruiting can also help a company to reach its goals in other important and unexpected ways, including performance, recruitment, and increased decision-making abilities.

 The Harvard Business Review reported that companies that display a diverse workforce are 45 percent more likely to have increased market share and 70 percent more likely to have captured a new market than those that did not.